ADVISORY USA-MINNESOTA/SHOOTING-PROTEST

 Protesters in Minneapolis after police shooting of Daunte Wright

-BROOKLYN CENTER, MINNESOTA, UNITED STATES - Protesters in a Minneapolis suburb gather for a fourth night of demonstrations after a 20-year-old Black man was killed by police.
+BROOKLYN CENTER, MINNESOTA, UNITED STATES - Protesters in a Minneapolis suburb gather for a seventh night of demonstrations after a 20-year-old Black man was killed by police.

 Restrictions: